Skip to main content

 • Avoid sharing cups and cutlery

-If your child gets mono, they don't necessarily need to be kept home from school unless they have a fever or are unwell.
-Once the rash has broken out, the child is usually no longer contagious.
+If your child gets slapped cheek syndrome, they do not necessarily need to stay home from school unless they have a fever or feel unwell.
+Once the rash has appeared, the child is usually no longer contagious.

 When are you immune?

-Most people only get mono once in their lives.
-Once you've had the disease, your body produces antibodies and you become immune.
+Most people only get slapped cheek syndrome once in their lives.
+Once you have had the disease, your body creates antibodies and you become immune.

-If you're unsure whether you've had louse disease in the past - for example during pregnancy - we can take a blood test and give you clarity.
+If you are unsure whether you have had slapped cheek syndrome before – for example, in connection with pregnancy – we can take a blood test and give you clarity.